leafsphp/new-docs/leaf-mvc/v/2.0/intro/first-app.md

 Router::get("/", "PagesController@index");
 ```

 Now, let's create a basic controller that just outputs some JSON.
-Leaf comes with a really powerful console tool which allows you to generate files, interact and run commands on your Leaf API.
+Leaf comes with a really powerful console tool which allows you to generate files, interact and run commands on your leaf MVC.
 We can generate our controller like this:

 ```sh
 php leaf g:controller <name>